Proxy TFTP Deployment Overview

 Endpoints and Configuration Files for TFTP Deployments

-SCCP phones, SIP phones, and gateways, request a configuration file when they are initialized.
+SCCP phones, SIP phones and gateways, request a configuration file when they initialize.
 An updated configuration file gets sent to the endpoint whenever you change the device configuration.

-All TFTP servers on remote clusters that are operating in mixed-mode must have the primary proxy TFTP server or its IP address added to their off-clusters CTL file.
-Otherwise, endpoints that register to a cluster where security is enabled will be unable to download the files that they need.
+TFTP servers on remote clusters that are running in mixed mode must have the primary Proxy TFTP server certificates added to their Cisco Certificate Trust List (CTL) file.
+Otherwise, endpoints that are registered to a cluster where security is enabled will be unable to download the files that they need.
+To achieve this update CTL file after performing bulk import-export of certificates.